closeio/tasktiger/README.rst

 TaskTiger provides a task decorator to specify task options.
 Note that simple tasks don't need to be decorated.
-However, decorating the task allows you to use an alternative syntax to queue the task, which is compatible with celery:
+However, decorating the task allows you to use an alternative syntax to queue the task, which is compatible with Celery:

 .. code:: python